St Mary's Gravestones: Peter Dawson

 Peter illustrated his talk with detailed photographs of graves and names and said he wanted to use the graves as a starting point for seeing if he could use the base information, along with some genealogy, to see if and how the families of Martham are inter-related.
 It quickly became obvious that many are inter-related especially those dating to the 19th and 20th century.
 Peter illustrated two of these in detail.
 It was a fascinating insight into the lives of families over three hundred years.

-Using the Rising (wealthy landowners) and the Watson family (farm labourers) Peter explained that there were marriages and links which culminated in both families being closely related.
+Using the Rising (wealthy landowners) and the Watson family (farm labourers) as examples, Peter explained the numerous links to other families of the village.
 He introduced to us one descendant - a special visitor, Terry, who is related to over 2,000 residents past and present in Martham.

-The Risings, originally from Horsey and West Somerton, had developed what is now the Burnley Hall Estate and became significant land and property owners in Martham.
-At the time of the 1812 enclosures several family members owned a combined 330 acres of land in Martham.
-As gentlemen famers various family members also lived at Martham House, Elmside, Sutfield House, Moregrove and Rose Farm.
+The Risings became significant land and property owners in Martham.
+As gentlemen famers various family members also lived at Martham House, Sutfield House, and Moregrove Manor.
 Peter started with Robert Rising and Ann Manship.
 They were from West Somerton and Robert had inherited the family estate from his father and grandfather but from the point of view of inter-related Martham families they provided the Rising foundations by having 14 children.
 Not all of them married of course but they give a glimpse of how their marriages spread the Rising wings to others in and around the village in those days.